jack-roseman/CloudCars/api/README.md

 - [x] POST
 - [x] PATCH
 - [x] DELETE
-- [ ] Use a geo-coder to convert addresses into latitude and longitude (Google Geocode API)
+- [x] Use a geo-coder to convert addresses into latitude and longitude
-- [ ] Use Distance Matrix API to compute travel time from cars current address to partner
+- [x] Use Distance Matrix API to compute travel time from cars current address to partner
+- [x] Implement partners_get_closest in ./api/controllers/partners to return closest partner

 /classifications